mrtnj/scripting_for_data_analysis/week2/week2.md

 ##Reading

-* Now that you have started to write code may be a good time to look at coding stile.
+* Now that you have started to write code may be a good time to look at coding style.
 See style guide from Hadley Wickham's Advanced R <http://adv-r.had.co.nz/Style.html> and from Google <https://google.github.io/styleguide/Rguide.xml>.
 Especially the latter is pretty long, and you don't need to care about all of this.
 But have a look through and think about how you make your code understandable for your coworkers and future selves.

 * Chapter 11 on data import in R for Data Science. <http://r4ds.had.co.nz/data-import.html> Note the difference between the readr package (used by default in new versions of RStudio) and the old base R functions.

-* Section 10 of Writing your own functions in An Introduction to R. <https://cran.r-project.org/doc/manuals/r-release/R-intro.pdf>
+* Section 10 on writing your own functions of An Introduction to R. <https://cran.r-project.org/doc/manuals/r-release/R-intro.pdf>

 * Cookbook for R -- Converting data between wide and long format. <http://www.cookbook-r.com/Manipulating_data/Converting_data_between_wide_and_long_format/>

 ##Exercises

+* Here is a list of useful R functions.
+You have encountered many of them, but probably not all.
+If you don't recognize a function, use the documentation to find out what it does.
+Invent your own usage example.
+    * `summary`
+    * `str`
+    * `dim`
+    * `nrow`
+    * `ncol`
+    * `which`
+    * `any`
+    * `all`
+    * `colnames`
+    * `rownames`
+    * `transform`
+    * `factor`
+    * `rbind`
+    * `cbind`
+    * `c`

 * Look back at the  `mens_long_jump_records.txt` from last week.
 There is also a file called `mens_long_jump_year_best.txt`, which contains the season best in men's long jump from 1960 to 2015.
 Read both files into R, and make a graph that shows both time series together.
 This can be achieved in multiple ways.
 One way is to 1) add an indicator column that tells whether the observation is a record or a season best; 2) combined both data sets to one long dataframe with the `rbind` function; and 3) use the indicator column to colour the points differently.
 Another is to add, with the `+` operator, the second dataset as another layer (`geom_point`) to the plot.